-- 39. (1) The registered person shall promote and protect the health of the children accommodated in a children's home. - (2) In particular the registered person shall ensure that- - (a) each child has access to such medical, dental, nursing, psychological and psychiatric advice, treatment and other services, as he may require; - (b) each child is provided with such individual support, aids and equipment as he may require as a result of any particular health needs or disability he may have; - (c) each child is provided with guidance, support and advice on health and personal care issues appropriate to his needs and wishes; - (d) at all times, at least one person on duty at the children's home has a suitable first aid qualification; - (e) any person appointed to the position of nurse at the children's home is a registered nurse.
+- 39. (1) The registered person must promote and protect the health of the children accommodated in a children's home. - (2) In particular the registered person must ensure that- - (a) each child has access to any medical, dental, nursing, psychological and psychiatric advice, treatment and other services he or she requires; - (b) each child is provided with any individual support, aids and equipment he or she requires as a result of any particular health needs or disability he or she has; - (c) each child is provided with guidance, support and advice on health and personal care issues appropriate to his or her needs and wishes; - (d) at all times, at least one person on duty at the children's home has a suitable first aid qualification; - (e) any person appointed to the position of nurse at the children's home is a registered nurse.